isomerpages/moe-bukitviewsec/_ccas/Visual and Performing Arts/Dance Club.md

 ##### **||** 2023

- *   Performed at various school events, e.g. Chinese New Year Celebrations, Achieve &amp; Excel Day.
+ *   Performed at various school events e.g. Chinese New Year Celebrations, Achieve and Excel Day and National Day Celebrations
- *   Singapore Youth Festival Arts Presentation
+ *   Invited to perform at Bukit View Primary School for their National Day Celebrations
+ *   Leadership Summit organised by JUMP Productions
+ *   LASALLE Theatre and Dance Immersion Programme
+ *   SEP Enrichment: Archery Tag

 #### AWARDS AND ACHIEVEMENTS